mvallim/kubernetes-under-the-hood/documentation/kube-heketi.md

 4. Deploy

-   Next, run the gk-deploy script from a machine with administrative access to your Kubernetes cluster.
-You should familiarize yourself with the script's options by running gk-deploy -h.
+   Next, run the [`gk-deploy`](https://raw.githubusercontent.com/gluster/gluster-kubernetes/master/deploy/gk-deploy) script from a machine with administrative access to your Kubernetes cluster.
+You should familiarize yourself with the script's options by running `gk-deploy -h`.
 Some things to note when running the script:

    * By default it expects the topology file to be in the same directory as itself.
 You can specify a different location as the first non-option argument on the command-line.
-   * By default it expects to have access to Kubernetes template files in a subdirectory called kube-templates.
-Specify their location otherwise with -t.
+   * By default it expects to have access to Kubernetes template files in a subdirectory called `kube-templates`.
+Specify their location otherwise with `-t`.
    * By default it will NOT deploy GlusterFS, allowing you to use heketi with any existing GlusterFS cluster.
 If you specify the -g option, it will deploy a GlusterFS DaemonSet onto your Kubernetes cluster by treating the nodes listed in the topology file as hyper-converged nodes with both Kubernetes and storage devices on them.
    * If you use a pre-existing GlusterFS cluster, please note that any pre-existing volumes will not be detected by heketi, and thus not be under heketi's management.

-   Run:
+   Run the following commands to deploy Heketi:
    ```
    ./gk-deploy \
        --ssh-keyfile ~/.ssh/id_rsa \